Legal Language Services ranks California as a state with moderately regulated legal interpreting requirements.

 Legal Language can help you determine the best interpreter, certified or otherwise, for your legal interpreting needs in California.

-California offers exams, both written and oral, for certification in Spanish and 13 other languages based on the guidelines of the Consortium for State Court Interpreter Certification.
+California state authorities periodically offer exams, both written and oral, for certification in Spanish and several other languages based on the guidelines of the Consortium for State Court Interpreter Certification.

-The Judicial Council of California defines legal interpreters in the following ways:
+The Judicial Council of California defines legal interpreters in the two following ways:

 There are 58 judicial districts in California, one for each of the state’s 58 counties.
 However, certification requirements in California are statewide and remain consistent across all local jurisdictions.